Maritime history of Europe: The European Age of Exploration (1400–1600)

-The Age of Exploration started with the Portuguese navigators, where Prince Henry the Navigator started a maritime school in Portugal, eventually leading to new shipbuilding technologies including the caravel, the carrack and the galleon.
+The Age of Exploration began with the Portuguese navigators, where Prince Henry the Navigator started a maritime school in Portugal, eventually leading to new shipbuilding technologies including the caravel, the carrack and the galleon.
 The Portuguese Empire led the Portuguese Kingdom to explore and map more of the globe.
 After voyages down the west coast of Africa, Bartolomeu Dias rounded the Cape of Good Hope.
 In a subsequent voyage, Vasco da Gama rounded the Cape and sailed across the open water of the Indian Ocean to reach the Indian subcontinent.
 It was the first time in history that humans had navigated from Europe around Africa to Asia.
 The Fra Mauro map suggests that ships from India had crossed the Cape of Good Hope in 1420.
 It led to the discovery of Brazil and South America, and the first circumnavigation around the world, with the Portuguese nobleman Ferdinand Magellan, sailing around the world, across the entire Pacific Ocean for the first time.

 At the beginning of the 16th century, sea clashes in the Indian Ocean as the decisive Battle of Diu, in 1509, marked a turning point in history: the shift from the Mediterranean and from the relatively isolated seas, disputed in antiquity and in the Middle Ages, to the oceans and to the European hegemony on a global scale.